roo7gb/FastForecast/README.md

 This project is made as the group term project for CPSC475-020 Database Management at the University of Akron, Fall 2025.

+For setup and usage documentation, look at Setup-Usage_Instructions.md in the repo.

 ### User Features[^1]

 1. Graphical Display of Time Series Data